Yes. It is.

-A common misconception about Bitcoin is that it is not regulated.
+A common misconception about Bitcoin and other cryptocurrencies is that they are not regulated.
 The claim is frequently repeated in the media:

 “The so far unregulated digital currency has courted controversy because of its volatile value and its popularity among cybercriminals.”

 – BBC News, August 15, 2014

 “The value in the decentralized and unregulated digital currency has plummeted since hitting a high of more than $1,130 in December 2013.”